 Our network of institutions is essential to the successful development and implementation of our programs.
 Through this network, the United Board is able to support leadership and faculty development and address pressing issues in higher education.

 Over the past five years, the United Board has worked with more than 80 institutions in support of whole person education.

-If your college or university is not included on the list above, please contact the program officer for your region to introduce your institution.
+If your college or university is not included on the list above, please contact the individual responsible for your region to introduce your institution.

 Cynthia Yuen, PhD